API-Troubles/Traffic-Light/README.md

 ** Depending on where you live it may sound different lol

 ## Why did I make this?
 This is a project for the summer hackathon Arcade.
 I chose to make this because, well, I'm a traffic nerd.
 It was an extremely fun ~~and painful to fix~~ project.
-I wanted to try out making circuits for basically the first time ever, and in the process realized fixing them is a huge pain.
+I wanted to try out making circuits for basically the first time ever, and in the process, I realized fixing them is a huge pain.
 I also realized just how painfully hard it is to cater to people of all needs with accessibility features.
 That part alone took me a good nearly 2 hours.

 ## Notes:
 - This is very, wait no, _EXTREMELY_ laggy, likely because there 2 micro:bits and 2 Arduinos lol